Pi4J/pi4j.github.io/content/getting-started/developing-on-a-remote-pc.md

 - The _platform_ folder contains an example configuration file for connecting to you RPi board.
 Read the README.md explanation, open the _platform/raspberry.properties_ file (or copy it to a new file) and edit it to describe how to connect to your RPi

+---

+*Thanks to Adi and Luca Buraggi for this contribution.*